Climb through the galleries of the Oriental Museum with award-winning poet and climber Helen Mort

-Children with autism, learning or sensory impairments and their families are invited to take part in our quiet-time craft activities.
-See our Japanese fish plate and make your own fabulous fish from a range of art materials.
+Children with autism, learning or sensory impairments and their families can take part in our quiet-time craft activities.
+The Ancient Egyptians were terrified of hippos.
+See the huge hippo jaw on display and make a hippo puppet.

 CBeebies Teacup Travels